 Central idea: God must come first.
 Doctrine: Vocation.
-Practical application: Living and discerning your vocation (in this order).
+Practical application: Living then discerning your vocation.

 To view Lectionary 99, click here.

 Central Idea: God must come first